tgross/devopsdaysmsp2018/content/_index.md

 ![Hashicorp Vault logo](img/vault.png)

 {{% note %}}
-this means ensuring that your organization has PKI infrastructure in place to sign the bootloader and OS. get familiar with secret stores like Hashicorp Vault to build the foundation of this infrastructure
+this means ensuring that your organization has PKI infrastructure in place to sign the bootloader and OS. getting familiar with secret stores like Hashicorp Vault to build the foundation of this infrastructure is a good practice
 {{% /note %}}

 ---